 What is a Shasta daisy?

 Known botanically as Leucanthemum x superbum, the Shasta daisy is a hybrid between the European oxeye daisy (Leucanthemum vulgare), the Nippon daisy (Nipponanthemum nipponicum), and two other species (L. maximum and L. lacustre).
-Bred in California in the late 1800s by renowned botanist Luther Burbank, the Shasta daisy received its name from the snow-capped California peak known as Mt.
-Shasta.
+Bred in California in the late 1800s by renowned botanist Luther Burbank, the Shasta daisy received its name from the snow-capped California peak known as Mount Shasta.
+It grows in a broad range of gardening zones.

 Growth habits and appearance